Involving and supporting our employees

 Introduce the notion of “near-miss” in order to raise team awareness of the reflexes to adopt in order to avoid an accident, and to remind everyone of the safety rules to apply at work every day.

-With this in mind, Rexel is launching an awareness campaign in 2022 based on the notion of “near miss”.
+With this in mind, Rexel launched an awareness campaign in 2022 based on the notion of “near miss”.
 The campaign was followed by a collective intelligence process to identify situations in which an accident could be avoided thanks to employees’ good reflexes and/or timely reporting.

 Growing awareness of well-being